Molluscum Contagiosum in Children

 How molluscum contagiosum is spread:

 Molluscum contagiosum is contagious, which means it can be easily spread to others.
 The infection can be spread when a person touches the skin of an infected person.
 It can also be spread on items that an infected person has used, such as clothes or washcloths.
-Your child may spread the infection to other parts of his body.
-This can happen after he touches an infected area and then touches somewhere else on his body.
+Your child may spread the infection to other parts of his or her body.
+This can happen after your child touches an infected area and then touches somewhere else on his or her body.

 Common signs and symptoms include the following: